kaplan81/ngx-hocs/projects/@ngx-hocs/unsubscriber/README.md

 obs$.pipe(shareReplay({ refCount: true }), autoComplete(this))
 ```

+## Recommendation

-To avoid surprises it is recommended that you always use the signature that takes the config parameter.
-And if you want to make sure of that, you can use TSLint for that:
+To avoid surprises it is recommended that you always use the signature that takes the config parameter in `shareReplay`.

+If you want to make sure of that, you can use TSLint for that:

 ```bash
 npm i -D rxjs-tslint-rules